Sigma-Neptunus/THack-ThingPlug/README.md

-# ThinkPlug for T HackAThon 2nd
+# ThingPlug for T HackAThon 2nd

 ## Customizing Sensor List on Edison
 To edit sensor list, edit **app.js** and **edisonSensors.js**